 The procedure is generally administered under local anaesthesia.
 A knowledgeable surgeon can determine with great precision how each laser skin resurfacing patient can benefit from this treatment and the necessary anaesthesia needed to provide them sufficient comfort.

 After treatment, recovery takes approximately two weeks while the treated area heals and a new layer of healthy skin materialises.
 Redness or pinkness usually lasts longer, sometimes remaining for up to several months.
 If this is the case, the discolouration can be concealed with makeup until it fades.
 Patients who undergo treatment should plan on being away from work for one to two weeks, though this will depend on the extent of the treatment.
+Any surgical or invasive procedure carries risks.
+Find more information here.

 Laser skin resurfacing can give individuals relief from damaged skin.
 Treatment may be administered to minimise abnormal pigmentations, wrinkles and acne scars.
-If your face shows significant signs of ageing, and you would like to fix these or other skin problems, this procedure may be perfect for you.
+If your face shows significant signs of ageing, and you would like to fix these or other skin problems, this procedure may be an option for you.
 Dr Paul Quinn will analyse your case to decide if you would benefit from laser skin resurfacing during your initial consultation.

 Yes, most laser skin resurfacing treatments are administered with a local anaesthetic.
 An oral sedative may also be used to help you relax during the procedure.